bhishekarora/Aerotwin/README.md

    - Use CDN for static assets
    - Optimize API responses

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

-For support and questions:
-- Create an issue in the repository
-- Check the troubleshooting section
-- Review the API documentation

-## Future Enhancements
+## Future Enhancements on Digital twin Airport Ops

-- [ ] Multi-airport support
+- [ ] Airport Agent with MCP support
-- [ ] Advanced weather effects
-- [ ] Aircraft traffic simulation
-- [ ] Mobile application
+- [ ] Arrivals at T3 with BHS integration
-- [ ] Analytics dashboard
+- [ ] Advanced cockpit integration
-- [ ] Machine learning integration
+- [ ] Resilient ACDM
-- [ ] AR/VR support
+- [ ] Advanced Chaos Management

 # ATC ACARS integration
 ![Alt text for the image](aerotwin_acars.gif "Optional title for the image")